RightWalkTech/RightWalkTech.github.io/architecture.md

+# Chatur AI - System Architecture

-# WhatsApp Conversational Access Layer for NAPS
+**System Architecture** for the WhatsApp Conversational Access Layer for NAPS (National Apprenticeship Promotion Scheme)

+> This document describes the **NAPS-specific implementation of Citizen AI**, currently referred to as **Chatur AI** (working name), and should not be read as the full Citizen AI vision.

 **Status:** Live technical architecture (near-term, reality-first)
 **Shelf life:** Evolving document – updated as system changes